"The key to successful pothole repair is preparation, and the use of the right materials."

 DEAR TIM: My blacktop drive is in fairly decent shape except for a few potholes.
-I am confident that I can do the repairs but wonder what can one do to make a permanent patch?
+I am confident that I can do the asphalt patch repairs but wonder what can one do to make a permanent patch?

 The highway crews in my area don't seem to have much luck as potholes seem to reappear in a short amount of time.

-What is the best material to use to fill holes in blacktop?
+Is cold patch asphalt the best material to use to fill holes in blacktop?
 What is the best way to repair cracks?
 Mary Ann M., Bowling Green, OH

 DEAR MARY ANN: Patching holes in asphalt surfaces can be done successfully, if you have some time, purchase the right material, and a use a few basic tools.

 Many potholes tend to form in cold weather after a period of snow and ice is followed by a thaw.
 The water that thaws and soaks into the cracks of the asphalt refreezes at night.
 The ice expands as it freezes and blows apart the asphalt.

 Thousands of potholes can appear overnight and spread like an epidemic.
 Highway crews often work in adverse weather and dangerous traffic conditions.
 It's unrealistic to expect perfect results when many holes need to be filled in a short amount of time.